kristianmandrup/vue2-dragula-demo/README.md

 Tip: Please add more examples showcasing dynamic styling and transition effects to better visualize the drag and drop actions/events ;)

 ### Configuring dragula options
+Dragula includes loads of options you can use to fine tune the Dnd behaviour.

 ```js
 dragula(containers, {